-- Contact Scott Oliver at Pathstone whose job it is to provide free, unbiased energy coaching services to anyone in the Finger Lakes Region.
-His phone number is (585) 442-2030 ext.204 and email is email@example.com.
+- Contact Scott Oliver at PathStone whose job it is to provide free, unbiased “energy coaching” services to anyone in the Finger Lakes Region.
+As the Green Jobs Green NY Constituency-Based Organization (CBO) for the Finger Lakes Region, PathStone offers free consultation for homeowners, assistance with NYSERDA applications, help evaluating retrofit options, and information about grants and financing.
+Scott’s phone number is (585) 546-3700 ext.
+3003 and email is email@example.com.
 He’ll guide and support you through all of the remaining steps!

 - Get an energy audit to identify your biggest energy-saving opportunities.
-Most NYS residents are eligible for a free energy audit through NYSERDA, though you might also want to consider paying for a more comprehensive audit.
+Most NYS residents are eligible for a free energy audit through NYSERDA, though you might want to consider paying for a more comprehensive audit if you can afford it.
 Many contractors in our area perform energy audits, including the following RPCC members: Airtight Services and Wise Home Energy.

 - Insulate and air seal as much as possible!
 It’s important to minimize air infiltration and leaks before you upgrade your heating system, or you’ll end up with equipment that is too big (and too expensive).
 Houses that are built to Passive House Standard are so airtight that they barely need to be heated at all!

-- Upgrade your heating system, and ideally GO ALL ELECTRIC.
-Because when it comes to heating systems, you have a few options….
+- Upgrade your heating system, and ideally GO ALL ELECTRIC.* You’ll have a few options to choose from….

 - Best Options: cold climate air source heat pumps or geothermal heat pumps!
 Rebates are available through NYSERDA, which participating installers can help you get.
 Despite the rebates, heat pumps typically require a greater upfront investment than traditional furnaces, though they are a better investment over the long term.
 However, if you plan to install a new furnace and air conditioning system, installing a heat pump (which can heat and cool your house) will likely cost about the same amount.
 And since heat pumps are much more efficient than traditional furnaces and can be powered by 100% renewable energy, they are cheaper, cleaner, and healthier to use.
 More info about using renewable heating and cooling technologies in NYS here.